Recoskie/AI-Matrix/docs/Matrix Structure.md

 s8 = s8 - (s1 * 1 + s2 * 7);
 </pre>

-The value s3 now matches the second per iteration amount in the second subtraction of all numbers.
+The value s3 now matches the third amount in the second subtraction of all numbers.

 <br /><br />

-Multiply s3 by 1, 1+2, 1+2+3, 1+2+3+4 per row calculates what s3 is per iteration in a loop outside of s2 (square).
+Multiply s3 by 1, 1+2, 1+2+3, 1+2+3+4 per row calculate what s3 is per amount outside of s2 (square) by adding the combined one-dimensional lines that made the square.

 <br /><br />